josmar-crwdstffng/angular/aio/content/tutorial/toh-pt1.md

 </code-example>

-The CLI creates a new folder, `src/app/heroes/`, and generates the three files of the  `HeroesComponent` along with a test file.
+The CLI creates a new directory, `src/app/heroes`, and generates the three files of the  `HeroesComponent` along with a test file.

 The `HeroesComponent` class file is as follows: